Status of Aviation Trail sites regarding visitors during the COVID-19 precautions:

 Site # 11: Historic WACO Field and Airplane Museum - Grand Re-Opening event was held on June 20 and 21 .
-Robotics Camp I, Robotics Camp II and Aviation Summer Academy have been rescheduled, and Young Engineers Camp, Fun with Flight Summer Camp, and Drone Camp are still on the schedule.
-For details, see the WACO website at https://www.wacoairmuseum.org/schedule-changes
+For details, see the WACO website at https://www.wacoairmuseum.org

 Site # 12: Armstrong Air & Space Museum - The Armstrong Air & Space Museum re-opened as of June 23.
-The museum will be open Tuesday through Sunday with two-hour sessions beginning at 9:30, 12:30, & 3:30.
-State guidelines now require face coverings while in public places, including the museum.
-More information on hours of operation to follow.
+The museum has started new Fall/Winter hours and will be open Wednesday through Sunday from 10AM - 4PM continuously.
+State guidelines still require face coverings while in public places, this includes the museum.

 Site # 13: Champaign Aviation Museum - The Museum is open as of August 4.

-Site # 14: Grimes Flying Lab - Museum will be open by appointment until October
+Site # 14: Grimes Flying Lab - Museum is open by special appointment.

 Site # 15:Tri-State Warbird Museum - WE ARE BACK OPEN!

 In accordance with CDC recommendations, we ask that all visitors wear masks.
 This is for the safety of our visitors, staff, and volunteers.
 We will not be offering docent led tours at this time and ask that all visitors practice proper social distancing.
 We also ask that you postpone your visit if you are experiencing COVID-19 like symptoms or have been in contact with someone sick within 14 days of your planned visit.
 Thank you for respecting our guidelines.
-We look forward to welcoming you! http://www.tri-statewarbirdmuseum.org
+We look forward to welcoming you!
+Hours may vary - see http://www.tri-statewarbirdmuseum.org

 Site # 16: Butler County Warbirds - Resumed normal operations beginning on June 13th, 2020.
 All ride participants and visitors are required to provide and wear face masks/coverings at all times.
 To reduce surface contact, we are not providing loaner headsets to ride participants.
 Please bring your own aviation headset or hearing protection (ear plugs recommended).
 For more see: http://www.bcwarbirds.com